Maldus512/website/content/articles/flutter-elm-lvgl/index.md

 Notice how I needed to create two separate classes in order to implement a counting widget: `CounterWidget` and `CounterState`.
 Looking at the names alone one may assume the former to describe the UI and the latter to encapsulate the data behind it; the code, however, tells a different story.

 `CounterWidget` is nothing but boilerplate.
-It serves no particular function beside proclaming its existence and affiliation with `CounterState`.
-The latter on the other hand pulls all the weight, both keeping track of the `counter` and overriding `build`.
+It serves no particular function beside proclaming its existence and affiliation with `CounterState`, which on the other hand pulls all the weight, keeping track of the `counter` and overriding `build`.\
 There are two main issues with this approach:

  1. I had to declare two classes for a single custom widget.
 Worse of all, one of them carries no relevant information.
 That is quite a heavy burden for what's supposed to be the bread and butter for UI construction.
  2. The UI description is handled by the class called `State`, not the one with `Widget` in its name.
 It is a profoundly confusing design choice that will never not aggravate me (and honestly the main drive for this rant).

-> Yes, I'm aware that code snippet generation is a thing.
-No, it doesn't solve the underlying issue: resulting code is still harder to read.
+> Yes, I'm aware that [code snippet generation is a thing](https://marketplace.visualstudio.com/items?itemName=Nash.awesome-flutter-snippets).
+It doesn't solve the underlying issue: resulting code is still harder to read.

 Now let's take a look at how and where the framework handles refreshing the screen.
 You are not supposed to call `build` yourself, so it's not your direct responsibility as in LVGL.
 We had to create a different class specifically for the `State` part, so maybe the runtime will recognize when that changes like Elm does?